gryzun33/users-test-server/README.md

 npm run migrate:seed
 ```

-## Running project
+## Running the project

-To run project in development mode, it's recommended to run frontend and backend in different terminals:
+To run project in development mode, it's recommended to run frontend and backend in separate terminals:

 To run frontend: